jina-ai/jina/docs/chapters/101/README.md

 #### It’s Fragile

-Text is complicated: If a user types in `red nikke sneaker man` a classic search system has to recognize that they're searching for a red (color) Nike (brand with corrected spelling) sneaker (type) for men (sub-type).
-This has to be interpreted to symbols via the pipeline, and these pipelines can have major issues.
+Text is complicated: As we explained above, if a user types in `red nikke sneaker man` a classic search system has to recognize that they're searching for a red (color) Nike (brand with corrected spelling) sneaker (type) for men (sub-type).
+This is done by interpreting the search string and product details to symbols via the pipeline, and these pipelines can have major issues.

 <p align="center">
 <img src="https://cdn-images-1.medium.com/max/2000/1*YOqh7rNFLOlTmeLSqikK0Q.png" width=200>